 - Use contests and incentives to help keep workers motivated and feeling rewarded: Done right, these kinds of programs can keep employees focused and excited about their jobs.
 You can enroll in BizMerlinHR’s employee award management system to recognize team member’s acheivements.

 - Conduct “stay” interviews: In addition to performing exit interviews to learn why employees are leaving, consider asking longer-tenured employees why they stay.
 Ask questions such as: Why did you come to work here?
 Why have you stayed?
 What would make you leave?
 And what are your nonnegotiable issues?
 What about your managers?
 What would you change or improve?
 Then use that information to strengthen your employee-retention strategies.

 - Hire Selectively: Before you can begin to retain employees, you have to make sure that you have the right employees to begin with.
 Interview and vet candidates carefully, not just to ensure that they have the right skills but also that they fit well with the company culture, managers, and co-workers.

 - Promote from within whenever possible: And give employees a clear path of advancement.
+Create a clear and progressive succession plan for the employees.
 Employees will become frustrated and may stop trying if they see no clear future for themselves at your company.

 - Create open communication between employees and management: Hold regular meetings in which employees can offer ideas and ask questions.
 Have an open-door policy that encourages employees to speak frankly with their managers without fear of repercussion.